Abdullah Al-Baradouni: A Biography

 There were times when he composed many poems and kept them in memory before they were fully written up at once.
 For example, in 1954 he was imprisoned for his daringly critical views and satirical poems.
 While in prison, he composed twenty-five poems that were not written up in full till he came out of prison.
 Compared to other Arab poets who were visually impaired, this remarkable ability is unique to Al-Baradouni.

 Abdullah Al-Baradouni’s inclination towards poetry emerged at the age of thirteen.
 It wasn’t until he was around eighteen that he started writing it.
-His favorite poets were Al-HuTay’ah, a pre-Islamic poet who also continued to write poetry during the early days of Islam, ibn Al-Rumi, Al-Khuza‘i, and ibn Sukkarah, popular poets during the Abbasid Caliphate.
+His favorite poets were Al-HuTay’ah, a pre-Islamic poet who also continued to write poetry during the early days of Islam, ibn Al-Rumi, Al-Khuza‘i, and ibn Sukkarah, who were popular poets during the Abbasid Caliphate.
 These poets are known for their highly satirical poetry and sharp language.
 Realizing the impact of selective language, Al-Baradouni enjoyed poems that had sharp criticism and harshly violent language.
 Likewise, in reading and reciting the Holy Quran, he carefully examined the verses that have highly expressive and figurative language.

-Influenced by the satiric poets he read and the harsh conditions of his childhood life, his poetry was a biting satire, for the most part.
+Influenced by the satiric poets who he read and the harsh conditions of his childhood life, his poetry was a biting satire, for the most part.
 Although his poetic language and word choice were pertinent to his surroundings, he beautifully phrased his poems using Modern Standard Arabic.
 His poems were rich in symbolism and binary oppositions which made them intense and semantically powerful.
 Also, he was able to weave stories that reflected people’s worries, distresses, and harsh conditions into an enchanting poetic form.

 Although he was born and brought up in a tribal and traditional society, Al-Baradouni had modernistic views.
 Besides satire, his poetry was characterized by nationalistic romanticism and irony.
 His poems were structured in a way that suited contemporary form of Arabic poetry, while at the same time being loyal to the rhyme and scheme of classical Arabic poetry, a feat that his contemporaries were not able to accomplish.
 This made him one the greatest and most inspirational contemporary poets in the Arab world.